| IT | DE |

 A video with graphic simulation that illustrates the Great War on Mt.
 Lagazuoi, the occupation of the mountain and the digging out of the tunnels.

-The entire area of the museum is crossed by paths viable on foot.
+The entire museum area is crossed by paths viable on foot.
 Almost all the tunnels and trenches have been cleared and restored thanks to the work of numerous volunteers.
 Restoration of the steps has granted easier access to the sloping stretches of the tunnels.

-There are visits to several different routes, some longer and more difficult, others shorter and easier.
+There are various visiting routes, some longer and more difficult, others shorter and easier.

 There are four ways to reach the summit of Mount Lagazuoi,